 For many, drinking in moderation doesn't pose a problem.
 But for those with traumatic brain injury (TBI), using drugs or alcohol to cope can be dangerous.
-Providers need to be aware that failure to treat substance abuse problems following TBI may be counterproductive to a successful recovery, and lead to added medical, psychiatric or behavioral problems, unemployment and family troubles for patients.
+People need to be aware that failure to treat substance abuse problems following TBI may be counterproductive to a successful recovery, and lead to added medical, psychiatric or behavioral problems, unemployment and family troubles for patients.

 - Substance use and abuse frequently co-occurs with TBI and can have negative outcomes for the individual